Private Event Info Guide | Time Out On Pine

 Host responsibility

 Minimum spend applies.
-It can be reached through food, bar packages, drink tickets, DJ service, and approved add-ons.
+It can be applied toward food, bar packages, drink tickets, DJ service, and approved add-ons.
+Minimum is custom quoted — not a flat fee.

 Includes